 - Medical care expenses

-- A portion of your lost earnings from missed work
+- A portion of your lost earnings from missed work up to a stated maximum

 - Other “reasonable and necessary” related expenses